 Mike has significant experience of both classroom teaching and leadership positions across mainstream and specialist settings.
 With an unrelenting focus to look at teaching through the eyes of the autistic learner, Mike’s unique empathetic and problem-solving approach is a skills-set sought by others.
 Mike is studying for a MA in Autism through Sheffield Hallam University and is an experienced autism trainer.
 Mike is also able to offer guidance and support around safeguarding.

 Nicola has significant experience of mainstream and specialist settings, holding senior leadership positions including the role of SENCo.
-Nicola has extensive experience of school to school support and is an experienced trainer, offering support on the theories of autism, quality first teaching, the role of a SENCo and more.
+Nicola holds a range of postgraduate qualifications in autism and SEND; she has extensive experience of school to school support and is an experienced trainer, offering support on the theories of autism, quality first teaching, the role of a SENCo and more.

 Jess Mayo Ward

 Liz is an experienced Occupational Therapist who is committed to supporting young people to live safe, independent lives.
 Liz is able to advise on strategies to meet pupils’ sensory needs as well as environmental adaptations to enable learners.
-Liz is a key part of the Autism Education Trust delivery team, bringing a unique perspective on how to support learners in the classroom.
+Liz brings a unique perspective on how to support learners in the classroom.
 Liz is able to support schools with environmental audits and sensory needs.

 A specialist in learning through play and Early Years teaching, Claire is highly skilled in engaging and supporting young children into the school environment.
 Claire uses TEACCH and Bucket Time principles across her teaching and is able to advise others on the use of these practices.
 Claire is also the Attention Autism Champion for the academy.